lmc-eu/spirit-design-system/packages/web/src/scss/components/Header/README.md

 Or, feel free to write the controlling script yourself.

+The HeaderDialog uses the Offcanvas JS Plugin to toggle the dialog.
+See [Offcanvas documentation][offcanvas-docs] for more details.

 ## Accessibility Guidelines

 - Ensure accessibility by using a `<nav>` element or, if using a more generic